After the Visa is Approved

 K1/K2 - Fiancée visas:

-The fiancée visa is valid for valid for 180 days and allows you only one entry into the United States.
+The fiancée visa is valid for valid for up to 180 days and allows you only one entry into the United States.
 In very exceptional cases only, we will be able to issue another visa if you do not enter the United States before the expiration date.
-Please contact us through e-mail email@example.com to know how to proceed.
+Please contact us through e-mail firstname.lastname@example.org to know how to proceed.
 Upon entry, you will have a ninety-day (90) period to get married.
 After your marriage you and your spouse must contact the closest USCIS office to adjust your status from fiancée to spouse of an American citizen.
 If you need to travel outside the U.S. during the adjustment period, you must request an especial authorization from the Department of Homeland Security (DHS), a "Parole".

 K3/K4 - Non-immigrant spouse visas:

-The K3 visa is valid for 24 (twenty-four) months, multiple entries into the United States.
+The K3 visa is valid for up to 24 (twenty-four) months, multiple entries into the United States.
 After your entry, you will have to wait for the approval of your I-130 petition by the United States Department of Homeland Security (DHS).
 Upon approval of the petition, you and your spouse must contact the closest CIS office to adjust your status from a K3 visa holder for spouse of American citizen, to an immigrant visa IR-1/CR-1 and the issuance of your "green card".

 As you complete the process of seeking an immigrant visa for your child, please note that your child may benefit from the provisions of the "Child Citizenship Act of 2000".
 This law, effective on February 27, 2001, facilitates the acquisition of United States citizenship for the foreign-born children (both biological and adopted) of United States citizen parents when those children do not acquire United States citizenship at birth.